Narragansett Bay Places to Go & Things to Do

 Each stop the Jamestown Newport Ferry makes around lower Narragansett Bay offers a different and fun experience.

 1. Jamestown Village: Home of the Jamestown Newport Ferry!
 Jamestown is a wonderful place to spend a few hours or an entire day.
 The historic downtown village has a quaint mix of shops and restaurants all within walking distance of the Ferry landing.
+See a map of the heart of the village.
 Or, bring your bike and explore the island's beautiful parks and beaches.
 Stunning harbor views and friendly people make Jamestown a stop everyone will enjoy.

 2. Rose Island: The fully restored and functional lighthouse is a living piece of maritime history.
 Both the Rose Island light station and Ft.
 Hamilton are open for guided tours daily between 10 am and 4 pm from Memorial Day through Labor Day.
 Other activities include beach combing, fishing, bird watching and swimming (no lifeguard).
 Picnic tables and public toilets are available.
 There is a $10.00 landing fee for Adults, & $7.00 for children 12 & under.
 RILF members are not charged.
 The island is closed to the public during fundraisers.
 For more information: 401.847.4242.